isabella232/airavata-docs/Gateway-Configurations.md

 		- Navigation: Admin Dashboard &#8658; App Catalog &#8658; Deployment
 			- Application deployment describes application deployment details on a specific resource.
 			- For an application for each resource there is a separate deployment.
+			- A single application can be deployed in multiple resources.
+			- Multiple application modules can be deployed in a single resource.
+E.g: Gaussian09 and Gaussian16 both exists in bridges.psc.edu and they both use same application interface.
 <br>
 <br>
 ### <h3 id="Credentials">Credential Store</h3>
 1. Navigation: Admin Dashboard &#8658; Credential Store
 2. This interface is used to generate SSH key + token pairs.
 3. These generated keys can be added in to the authorized key files in each resource for SSH key based communication.
-4. Generated key can be either assigned at gateway level; one key + token pair  for all the resources OR have separate keys for each resource.
+4. Generated key can be either assigned at gateway level; one key + token pair  for all the resources OR have separate key for each resource.
-5. SSH keys are used for communication with compute resources and storage resources.
+5. SSH keys are used for communication with compute resources, storage resources and WSO2 identity server.

 ### <h3 id="Preference">WSO2 IS Configuration</h3>
 1. Setting up WSO2 IS for the new gateway.